ZenroChia/Company-Sentiment-Analysis-Project/README.md

 ## Repository Contents

 - [Company_Sentiment_Analysis_Project.ipynb](Company_Sentiment_Analysis_Project.ipynb)
+- `data collection` folder which holds all python scripts made to collect the employee reviews through web-scraping or official APIs.
 - This README

 ## Google Colab Notebook Link (For better viewing experience/ If notebook is not rendering properly on GitHub)